MicrosoftDocs/learn/learn-pr/azure/create-azure-resource-manager-template-vs-code/includes/3-exercise-create-and-deploy-template.md

-In this exercise, you create a Microsoft Azure Resource Manager template and deploy it to Azure.
+In this exercise, you create an Azure Resource Manager template and deploy it to Azure.
 Then you update that template to add parameters and outputs.

 This exercise uses the [Azure Resource Manager Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools).
 Be sure to install this extension in Visual Studio Code.

-## Create an Azure Resource Manager template
+## Create a Resource Manager template

 1. Open Visual Studio Code and create a new file called *azuredeploy.json*.
 1. On the first line of the file, type **arm**.